 Please don’t.
 This is the saddest thing and one of the biggest reasons more people don’t venture out into this big, beautiful world.
 It’s also the reason people’s perspectives don’t shift and grow, why they remain locked in place: in opinions, assumptions, and old-world views that were passed along to them by someone else’s experience (or worse—someone else’s assumptions.)

 When I was gearing up to go to Mexico City for three months you would not believe the number of times people insisted I should be afraid.
 Numerous people made jokes about my being kidnapped.
-A pilot (at work) told me I was the perfect candidate, a prototype for who the Cartel would like to hold for ransom.
+A pilot at work told me I was the perfect candidate for a Cartel kidnapping.
 Before I left for Colombia I experienced a similar thing, along with added jokes about cocaine.

 (On a sidenote: the American stereotype is to think of Colombia as a cocaine-fueled, mecca of the drug cartel once run by Pablo Escobar.
 But while Colombians were producing the cocaine, it was being shipped North—to America.
 So they have their own stereotypes about American cocaine use.
 Some food for thought.)

 Had I listened to these people I might have decided to go to a different, “safer”, destination, wherever that may be.
 A resort on Aruba?
 A nice trip to the Keys?
 Maybe I would have stayed home altogether.
 But I’m not afraid of the world.
 I don’t judge cities before I see them, people before I meet them.
 What I found in these two places were some of the most friendly, warm, kind and open people I have ever met.
 I found food that makes me long to return.
 I found landscapes straight out of a book of fantasy.
 I found other travelers—other solo travelers—doing the same thing I was doing.
 I found myself feeling at home.